imixs/imixs-workflow/src/site/markdown/engine/luceneservice.md

 ### IndexFieldListNoAnalyze
 The property 'lucene.indexFieldListNoAnalyze' defines a comma separated list of fields which will be added as keyword  fields into the lucene index.
 The content of this fields will not be analyzed.
 So a exact phrase search is possible here.

+### defaultOperator
+The defaultOperator sets the boolean operator of the QueryParser.
+In default mode (AND\_OPERATOR) terms without any modifiers are considered optional: for example _capital of France_ is equal to _capital AND of AND France_.
+In OR\_OPERATOR mode terms are considered to be in conjunction: the above mentioned query is parsed as _capital OR of OR France_

+### splitOnWhitespace
+Whether query text should be split on whitespace prior to analysis.
+Default is true.
+For example _cat dog_ will be treated as _cat AND dog_

 ## How to Initialize the Lucene Index

 The lucene index is automatically written into the Index Directory by the Imixs-Workflow engine.